0x2142/meraki-discord-bot/README.md

+# Note: This project is no longer maintained
+Meraki now supports native templating within Dashboard, so this bot is no longer needed.
+I submitted a discord template to the Meraki webhook template repo [here](https://github.com/meraki/webhook-payload-templates)

+***

 # meraki-discord-bot

 Readme in progress, some info below - but not yet completed!
 Project is a work in progress, so please check back later for more updates.